hashicorp/vault-plugin-secrets-mongodbatlas/website/source/docs/secrets/atlasmongodb/index.html.md

     of a public and private key so ensure you have both.
 Regarding roles, the Organization Owner and Project Owner roles should be sufficient for most needs, however be sure to check what each roles grants in the [MongoDB Atlas Programmatic API Key User Roles documentation](https://docs.atlas.mongodb.com/reference/user-roles/).
-    Also ensure you set an IP Whitelist when creating the key.
+    Also ensure you set an IP Access List when creating the key.

     For more detailed instructions on how to create a Programmatic API Key in the Atlas UI, including available roles, visit the [Programmatic API Key documenation](https://docs.atlas.mongodb.com/configure-api-access/#programmatic-api-keys).